 Straw poll #221

-Do you support the following in R1?
+The following applies for R1:

-For a ML transition from a legacy AP to an AP MLD, the MAC address of the non-AP STA that is associated with the legacy AP shall be used as the MLD MAC address of the non-AP MLD that is reassociated with the AP MLD
+For a ML transition from a legacy AP to an AP MLD, the MAC address of the non-AP STA that is associated with the legacy AP shall be used as the MLD MAC address of the non-AP MLD that is reassociated with the AP MLD.

-For a ML transition from an AP MLD to a legacy AP, the non-AP MLD MAC address of the non-AP MLD that is associated with the AP MLD shall be used as the MAC address of the non-AP STA that is reassociated with the legacy AP
+For a ML transition from an AP MLD to a legacy AP, the non-AP MLD MAC address of the non-AP MLD that is associated with the AP MLD shall be used as the MAC address of the non-AP STA that is reassociated with the legacy AP.

-Note: Tear down of previous association and have a new association is not an ML transition [#SP221]
+Note: Tear down of previous association and have a new association is not an ML transition. [#SP221]

 [20/0669r5 (MLD transition, Po-Kai Huang, Intel), SP#6, Approved with unanimous consent]